 Marketing and sales

 In addition to these telecommuting tools, you may also want to consider marketing-specific software to help streamline the work from home process.
-We recommend using a tool like the SEMrush Marketing Calendar or creating your own editorial calendar for a more collaborative and transparent way to plan your marketing campaigns.
+We recommend using a tool like Messente for SMS marketing, SEMrush Marketing Calendar or creating your own editorial calendar for a more collaborative and transparent way to plan your marketing campaigns.
 Additionally our sales team relies on the collaborative tracking features of Pipedrive CRM for staying on top of leads and sales while working remotely.

 Making the most of work from home